atilkan/teamwork/src/api/README.md

 ### **Adding new service**

 Add a file that named as your service(products) inside **@/api/services/** folder.
+They will be automatically registered to api namespace.

 ### **Example of a service file**